“I helped the poor and they called me a saint, I asked why they were poor and they called me a Communist’ – Brazilian Bishop Helder Camara (1909-1999)

 Such a revolution involves at least four very basic ingredients to it:

+A. It is unequivocably and uncompromisingly from "below."
 It is, in short, to come and is to be generated from the least expected source of power.
 The "oppressed" and the "poor" who are the object of the goodwill and the concern of "good" people are the ones who will rise to unshackle not only themselves but also the whole of society from its alienation and from its enslavement and enslaving propensity.

 It is not going to come from the "middle" nor from the "top."
 It is not to come from the "brightest" and the "best."
 And it is not going to come from the "righteous" and the "good."
-It is not to be generated, in other words, by the powers of government, or of those who are entrenched and established; it is to change these
+It is not to be generated, in other words, by the powers of government, or of those who are entrenched and established; it is to change these.

 And it is not to be generated by the power of morality, the good, or the ideal.
 It is to emerge out of the experience and predicament of oppression, and it is to be geared towards the project of ending all oppressions.